xavi-/bind-js/README.markdown

 If the binding property (in this case `user`) is not found in the context object (the second parameter), then the default value is used.
 Also noted that if `null` or `undefined` is passed in as the context, then an empty string is immediately returned.

 ### Bind Functions
-One of bind's core goals is to eliminate all conditional logic from templates.
-To remain expressive bind supports binding to functions.
+One of bind's core goals is to eliminate all conditional logic from templates, but to remain expressive bind supports binding to functions.

 ####The Markup:
     <span>The time: (:time:)</span>